 When looking for the best video conferencing option, look for a platform that provides you with a reliable and convenient way to contact clients and manage a team through remote meetings effortlessly.

 Who Is Microsoft Teams Best Suited For?

-Microsoft Teams is best suited for any company with employees already using Microsoft Office 365.
+Microsoft Teams is best suited for any company with employees already using Microsoft 365.
 Microsoft Teams allows users to jump between messaging, sharing documents and having video conferences seamlessly amongst team members.
 You can schedule meetings or webinars with any individual or with a large group of up to 10,000 participants.
 Administrators even have the ability to invite external guests to a meeting using their web browser and without downloading the program.

 How Much Does Microsoft Teams Cost?